vlHan/cligh/README.md

 cligh is a command-line search tool for GitHub.

-This is a project that I developed to learn more about HTTP requests, using the GitHub API :octoact:
+This is a project that I developed to learn more about HTTP requests, using the GitHub API :octocat:

 ## Installation